 Council to undertake repair work listed as Health and Safety issues.

 Footpaths and Fingerposts

-Lathom South Parish Council has installed a wayside bench for walkers on Halfpenny Lane, a public right of way in Lathom, running from Hollands Lane to the Scarth Hill area.
-With the kind permission of Mrs Hilary Rosbotham, the bench is sited on the corner of Halfpenny Lane, where it meets Hollands Lane.
+Lathom South Parish Council has installed a wayside bench for walkers on Halfpenny Lane a public right of way in Lathom, running from Hollands Lane to the Scarth Hill area, (see above picture) with the kind permission of Mrs Hilary Rosbotham, the bench is sited on the corner of Halfpenny Lane, where it meets Hollands Lane.
 The bench is the final part of a wider project begun last year to commemorate the Queens Diamond Jubilee and the bench is embossed to denote this.
 A free hedging pack was obtained from the Woodland Trust and this was planted by volunteers along Lyelake Lane and a Royal Oak tree, also donated by the Woodland Trust, was planted alongside the oak bench.
 The entire project was completed by the Parish Council with volunteers and the bench was supported by a West Lancashire Borough Council capital grant, so there was very little cost to the residents.